What is Section 115H of Income Tax Act?

 Section 115H provides several critical benefits to NRIs transitioning to resident status:

-2. Tax Stability: The provision offers financial stability by ensuring that NRIs do not face a sudden increase in tax liability upon becoming residents.
-This can be crucial for long-term financial planning.
+• Tax Stability: The provision offers financial stability by ensuring that NRIs do not face a sudden increase in tax liability upon becoming residents, which is crucial for long-term financial planning.

 Key Features of Section 115H: